 “Okay,” I said.

-I chatted a bit.
-It turned out the old man was not an old man, but a sturdy looking bearded fellow named Dave Van Ronk.
+We chatted.
+It turned out the old man was not an old man, but a sturdy looking bearded young fellow named Dave Van Ronk.

 After a little while I said good night to them all and left this room also.

 When I came around the house to the front I lit a cigarette and looked up and down the street.
-I was looking for Jesus, or for Steve.
+I was looking for Jesus, or for that Steve Smith guy.
 I had this light feeling, and it wasn’t entirely the marijuana I think.

 I stood there.
 Elektra, the woman I had been with, lay in her bed in her room up there above my head.
 The windows of her room were dark, so I supposed she had gone to sleep, or perhaps she was lying awake.
 It occurred to me that she may well have been thinking of me.
 How very odd to think that someone other than my mother would spend any time thinking about me; I was always trying to think of anything else but me.
 Trying and usually failing, I’m afraid.

-When it came right down to it, I saw that my mother was wise in making me come here.
-I hadn’t really wanted to come.
+My mother was wise in making me come here.
+I hadn’t wanted to come.
 No, why should I leave my little bedroom in our little house across from the factory, the same bedroom I’d had when we first moved there when I was just a boy.

 I had gotten better here.
 It’s true, I still had visions, but I felt better, and, amazingly, I had even found a young woman who liked me, for her own reasons.

 I got to my aunts’ house.
-Still no Jesus or Steve.
+Still no Jesus.
 But then I didn’t feel like going up to my small attic room after all.
 What was the hurry?
-I wasn’t really sleepy yet, and all I had to read was that Waste Land poem which I suspected I wouldn’t understand a word of anyway.
+I wasn’t sleepy.
+In fact I was as wide awake as I had ever been.
 I turned back, went down Perry Street and then up Washington.

 When I reached the entrance of the Ugly Mug I hesitated, and then for no particular reason I went around the corner and went into to the Pilot House.